Documents to help you prepare to migrate your Atlassian server products.

 Before you decide how to migrate your users, make sure you:

-Read the section on Atlassian Access recommendations if you plan to use an external identity provider.
+Read the section below on Atlassian Access recommendations if you plan to use an external identity provider.

 It's not currently possible to migrate a subset of users and groups using Confluence Cloud Migration Assistant or Jira site import.
 If you use these methods, you will need to import all users and groups.
 Read the information below for more details.